Moneyrock: Olympic curlers crunch data to get edge on ice

 An Olympic curling match has 10 ends, like innings in baseball.
 Teams throw eight rocks apiece in each round.
 Much of the in-end strategy involves protecting one's own rocks from an opponent's takeout, but the end-game management often centers around the significant advantage of throwing last.

-For example, even in a tie game entering the ninth end, a team will often intentionally miss — and score zero points — to retain the last rock advantage, known as the hammer, in the 10th.
+For example, even in a tie game entering the ninth end, it has long been smart strategy to intentionally miss — and score zero points — to hang onto the last-rock advantage, known as the hammer, in the 10th.

-This has long been routine curling practice; now players have the numbers to back it up, along with more complex strategic decisions.
+Now players have the numbers to back that up, along with more complex decisions.

-In a round-robin match against Canada on Tuesday night, Shuster went for a harder shot that would yield multiple points rather than an easy draw for one, citing statistics showing that forcing an extra end — overtime — in which the opponent held the hammer would be of little value.
-NFL coaches have become more aggressive about going for it on fourth down based on similar statistical analysis.
+In Thursday night's medal round game against Britain, with a fairly easy chance to score one point and tie the game, the United States deliberately threw the ninth-end hammer into the side of the sheet — and gave up a point to fall behind by two — in order to have the last rock in the 10th.

-Under a recent rule change, curling coaches can now meet with their players between ends and discuss the data insights.
-Previously, coaches could only consult during a halftime break or during the single time out a team is allotted.
+“I know it looks funny and you don’t realize, like, ‘Why did they do it?’"
+American Matt Hamilton said.
+“But the sports are analytic now.
+We know all the numbers, where your armchair curler — who doesn’t watch it year-in and year-out, and all the championships — might not necessarily realize it.”

 The British team, one of just two to reach the medal round in all three Olympic curling disciplines in Beijing, uses data analytics platform Tableau to present the information in a more easily digested visual form.